 Kelly Millán is a proud Houston, Texas native.
 She received her BA from the University of Texas at Austin with a major in Anthropology and a minor in Government.
 Passionate about archaeology and fieldwork, Kelly attended the Texas Archeological Society’s ‘Archeology 101’ workshop in Victoria, Texas on a Diversity Scholarship and was featured in the quarterly newsletter.
 She continued her studies in historical archaeology and assisted in the first excavation of the Antioch Colony site in Buda, Texas.
 Kelly did a close study of the artifacts and material culture found at the site, working at the Texas Archeological Research Laboratory as well as within the Department of Anthropology’s research laboratory.
 Her findings led to an independent research project and were highlighted in an Intellectual Entrepreneurship Pre-Graduate Internship student profile video.
 She was also a recipient of a College of Liberal Arts Competitive Scholarship.
 In her spare time, Kelly worked as an undergraduate research assistant with the Department of Molecular Cell and Developmental Biology and volunteered with local film festivals in Austin, including the annual SXSW Festival as part of the Film Venue Staff.
 Before relocating to San Francisco, Kelly worked in the Membership & Guest Services department at the Museum of Fine Arts in Houston and is excited to be joining the Museum Studies program at USF.

-Summer 2017 update: Kelly is spending the summer in Houston as an intern in the Anthropology Department at the Houston Museum of Natural Science.
+Summer 2017 update: Kelly spent the summer in Houston as an intern in the Anthropology Department at the Houston Museum of Natural Science.

 A product of Southern California’s beaches, Greer Montgomery was born and raised in the South Bay of Los Angeles.
 She holds a B.A. with honors in Anthropology from the University of California, Santa Cruz.
 While there, she worked as a research assistant and went on to conduct environmental and anthropological fieldwork in the Kumaon region of India’s Himalayas.
 She later worked as a copywriter, generating content for the City of Manhattan Beach’s Public Arts Center, as well as writing copy for a local artist’s website and gallery shows.
 Most recently, Greer was a volunteer assistant in the education department at the Getty Villa in Malibu, CA. There she assisted in projects such as College Night, developing tours, and programs related research.
 Greer’s interest in museums sprang out of a love of stories.
 She values museums’ abilities to tell the stories of everyday and extraordinary people through tangible objects.
 She hopes to expand her knowledge of collections management and curatorial practices while earning her MA at USF.
 Beyond her love of museums and storytelling, Greer is an avid surfer and an Ocean Lifeguard for the Los Angeles County Fire Department.